learn-co-curriculum/react-hooks-react-router-intro/README.md

 The web was designed, from its inception, to be a platform for _everyone_, including those who need help interacting with it through assistive devices.
-Those requiring captions, inverted contrast, etc. have all been able to participate in _our_ web because the it was designed with the differently-abled in mind _from the beginning_.
+Those requiring captions, inverted contrast, etc. have all been able to participate in _our_ web because it was designed with the differently-abled in mind _from the beginning_.

-Creating accessibile sites in the SPA style of application represents an additional challenge.
+Creating accessible sites using SPA-style applications represents an additional challenge.
 Many tutorials breeze past this consideration.

 Designing SPA's that work with accessibility in mind proves you that you're not